-For some, exposed brick conjures up a contemporary Brooklyn loft apartment, while others are transported to a stressful home renovation.
+For some, exposed brick conjures up a contemporary Brooklyn loft apartment, while others are transported to a stressful home renovation, leaving you sleeping on your best mattress in a disheveled bedroom.
 In a recent episode of Fixer Upper: Welcome Home titled 'Mediterranean Money Pit,' Jo demonstrates that when done right, it can really tell a story.

 Exposed brick walls aren't for everyone, but in the right building, they can add a whole load of warmth, texture and charm.
 We're not the only ones who think so - according to I Want Wallpaper, brick-effect paper is having a renaissance, with searches jumping by 190% last month.